scalan/special/docs/perf-style-guide.md

 Note that not only each Int is boxed to java.lang.Integer (or other primitive type), but also `scala.collection.immutable.::` instances are created for each item.
 2) Avoid boxing which is proportional to the size of Seq
-3) Cache local access to array items both when the array is created and when it is later used
+3) The access to array items is cache local both when the array is created and when it is later used
 4) Less allocations means less garbage to collect later.
 This is especially important when the application is multi-threaded, because in this case garbage